Invoice-Generator/invoice-generator-api/README.md

 Invoice-generator.com (a service of Invoiced) does not store any of your information on its servers.
 The functionality on invoice-generator.com is provided "as is" with no expressed or implied warranties.
 By using invoice-generator.com you agree to not hold its owner liable for any consequential or incidental damages.

-We place no restrictions how you use invoices generated from our service.
+We place no restrictions on how you use invoices generated from our service.
 The service itself including the use of the Invoiced name, invoice template, domain names and other distinctive brand features are protected by copyright and other laws: © Invoiced.
 All rights reserved.